 Coulomb’s law states that the force of attraction or repulsion acting between the two charged particles is directly proportional to the product of the magnitude of the two charges and inversely proportional to the square of the distance between them.
-The force acts on the two particles from a distance; therefore, is known as a non-contact force.
+The force acts on the two particles from a distance; therefore, this is known as a non-contact force.
 The intensity of the electrical interaction existing between the two charged particles is a vector quantity because it has a distance as well as a magnitude.
 The direction of the force depends on the polarity possessed by the charges.
 The charges get attracted towards each other if they are of opposite polarity and get repelled if they are charged with the same polarity.

 1. Mixing Substances in Water

-2. Xerox machine
+2. Xerox Machine

 A Xerox machine consists of a hydrogen lamp, a photosensitive drum, an ink drum, and a mechanism that provides blank papers.
 The document to be copied is placed upside down on the glass.
 It is then scanned with the help of a beam of light.
 The blank portions of the document reflect the light away; whereas, the dark alphabets do not allow the light to bounce back.
 This reflected light is made to fall on a drum that is electrically charged and is coated with a photosensitive element called selenium.
-Due to the photosensitive nature, the areas of the drum exposed to a light start behaving as a conductor and the area not exposed to light remain negatively charged.
+Due to the photosensitive nature, the areas of the drum exposed to a light start behaving as a conductor, and the area not exposed to light remain negatively charged.
 The drum builds an electrical impression of the document on its surface.
 Then, it rotates and comes in contact with the toner.
-The toner is positively charged hence, it gets attracted to the negatively charged parts of the impression.
-The drum then transfers the image to paper.
-Thereby, completing the process of photocopying.
+The toner is positively charged, hence it gets attracted to the negatively charged parts of the impression.
+The drum then transfers the image to paper, thereby completing the process of photocopying.

 3. Charged Rod

-A glass rod gets charged when it is rubbed with a specific type of cloth i.e., either a silk cloth or a woollen piece of fabric.
+A glass rod gets charged when it is rubbed with a specific type of cloth like a silk cloth or a woollen piece of fabric.
 This charged rod is capable of exerting a force of attraction or repulsion to its nearby objects.
 For instance, the positively charged bits of paper or light objects like feathers get attracted towards the charged rod.
 This clearly shows Coulomb’s law in action.

 4. Balloon Sticking to Wall